guyzmo/flask-presst/README.md

 **Flask-Presst** is a Flask extension for REST APIs using the SQLAlchemy ORM.
 The extension supports nesting and embedding of resources and powerful resource methods.

-Flask-Presst also comes with an optional easy to use permissions system.
+Flask-Presst also comes with an optional easy to use object-level permissions system.

 ## User's Guide